bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-14-specification-call.md

 Speaker 8: I thought it was your proposal at the summit, unless I'm confusing it with the APA.

 Speaker 1: No, no, it was mine.
-I hated it, but [Redacted] improved it, and now I'm liking it more.
+I hated it, but [redacted] improved it, and now I'm liking it more.
 It's dumb, and sometimes dumb things nobody can fuck this up.
 Well, okay, so sorry.
 Of course, they can.

 Speaker 8: Okay, cool.

-Speaker 1: But the question was the number, and I think [Redacted] had some evidence that like to do three of five I think we need ten or something.
+Speaker 1: But the question was the number, and I think [redacted] had some evidence that like to do three of five I think we need ten or something.

 Speaker 5: Three of five and four of five — I think both need ten.
 And then, if you want five of six or six of seven or anything like that, you need like 30 or so, you need like way more, and suddenly it's kind of, yeah.